Welcome to the Department of

 The Department of Law and Legal Studies offers Canada’s premier programs for the interdisciplinary study of the law and beyond.
 These innovative programs explore the dynamic interaction between law and society nationally, transnationally and internationally.

-We are Canada’s oldest and largest undergraduate program in Legal Studies, and the first University in Canada to offer a MA in Legal Studies and the second to offer a PhD.
+Located in the national capital, on unceded Algonquin territory, we are Canada’s oldest and largest undergraduate program in Legal Studies, and the first University in Canada to offer a MA in Legal Studies and the second to offer a PhD.
 Learn more about our history.

 Why Legal Studies?

 Law is not just for lawyers.
 Laws and legal actors shape and impact our lives everyday!
 Laws can protect our freedoms, but may also impose limits on our actions and opportunities.
 Laws can protect us, or confine and oppress us.
 Laws can help us address fundamental challenges we face as a society, or impose obstacles in our attempts to deal with these challenges.
 How will you address today’s legal and social challenges?